bleonheart/Lilia/documentation/docs/libraries/lia.classes.md

 ## Overview

 The classes library loads Lua definitions that describe player classes.
 Classes act like temporary jobs within a faction.
-The library stores available classes, registers default attributes, and provides lookup functions by index or by searching text.
+The library stores available classes, applies default values, and provides lookup functions by index or text search.

 See [Class Fields](../definitions/class.md) for configurable `CLASS` properties and [Class Hooks](../hooks/class_hooks.md) for customization callbacks.